StefanCardnell/LoLTracker/README.txt

 - I have included the source codes.
 You can compile your own version that does not take any input (name, server, display) by adding the desired values to CurrentGameLoopJSONPi.cpp (as indicated by the comments inside) and compiling this with CurrentGameFunctionsJSON.cpp.
 The libraries
-JSONCPP, ncurses and libcurl will need to be manually downloaded, installed and linked in the compilation.
+JSONCPP, ncurses and libcurl will need to be manually downloaded, installed and linked in the compilation. e.g.

+g++ -std=c++0x -o main -I/usr/local/include -I/usr/include -L/usr/local/lib -L/usr/lib/ar-linux-gnueabihf
+-lncurses -lcurl automated.cpp CurrentGameFunctions.cpp

 - Compile CurrentGameLoopJSONPiInput.cpp and CurrentGameFunctionsJSON.cpp together to obtain the already provided input.exe